2sic/2sxc-docs/2sxc Docs Generator/js-code/2sxc-api/sxc.md

 1. if you want full control over the edit-experience with custom buttons etc.
 1. when you want to use view-data as an asyc-JS call
-1. if you wish to work with WebAPI REST calls - of your own App-WebApi, 2sxc-WebApi or DNN-WebApi
+1. if you wish to work with WebAPI REST calls - of your own App-WebApi, 2sxc-WebApi or Dnn-WebApi

 ## How to use
 First you must ensure that you have the [`$2sxc` manager](xref:JsCode.2sxcApi.$2sxc) on your page, which will get you a module-specific `sxc` controller.
 Read about the [$2sxc manager](xref:JsCode.2sxcApi.$2sxc) here.